 Black Rose Cottage — Mudgee, NSW

 If you’ve ever dreamt of living in a house with a white picket fence, chances are, you were imagining a home much like Black Rose Cottage.
-This sunny, corner block cottage, is located just a stone's throw away from the heart of Mudgee, NSW, and can accommodate a large group of up to ten people.
+This sunny, corner block cottage, is located just a stone's throw away from the heart of Mudgee, NSW, and can accommodate a large group.
 A stunning, yet unique Airbnb stay in Australia's countryside, you will be gathering the crew for a group celebration, family getaway, or girls’ weekend — all the while taking full advantage of Mudgee’s many nearby wineries.

 Little Red Barn — Doonan, QLD

 Perched high on the hill in Doonan, Queensland with beautiful countryside views, the Little Red Barn dwells ever so delightfully.
 This three-bedroom stay features a double-height living space, complete with a wood burning fireplace, and when it’s time to take a dip – a godsend given the warm Queensland weather – there’s a concrete water tank swimming pool where you can cool down from the sweltering heat.
 There’s also an outdoor bath on the deck where you can take a relaxing soak whilst taking in the dreamy panoramic vistas.

 This beautifully renovated, single-storey Victorian residence is nestled in the heart of Cooks Hills, Newcastle.
 What makes this heritage home a unique Airbnb stay in Australia is its modern twist.
 Hayes House is all about the finer details – think snuggly sofas and linen bedding, a sunny private courtyard, and of course, the adorable hanging chair sitting quietly in the corner.
 It’s also within walking distance of Newcastle, too, so you can explore the many restaurants and bars the city has to offer.